borkdude/boot-bundle/README.md

 # boot-bundle
-boot-bundle, DRY for dependencies
+`boot-bundle`, DRY for dependencies

 > It's just data - Rich Hickey

+`boot-bundle` is a lightweight library without any external dependencies.

 ## Why
 You have many projects with overlapping dependencies.
 You don't want to repeat yourself.

 ## Usage
-Define a bunde file that contains a map of keywords to either:
+Define a bundle file that contains a map of keywords to either:
 - a single dependency
 - a vector of dependencies and/or keywords